ahmadkadhim/hammer_bot/README.md

 - removed keypress case statement and replaced with variables set in keyMap obj
 - moved static assets to separate assets folder(images, old readme)

+--Added Buttons to landing page for two separate modes:
+- user mode: User is confronted with a control pad of arrow keys
+- dance mode: the robot dances by itself while a canvas animation occurs